 I found the beginning of my career path moving south to Virginia with a job designing for the screen print apparel industry.
 A few years later the product packaging and point-of-purchase industry provided a new level of design skills.
 Fate brought me to Texas, and soon publishing offered a chance at a new career challenge.
-Three years in and I am hooked.
+Five years and counting.
+I think I’ll stick with it.

 I really do love art, in all forms and love being able to make my living creating.
 I generally work alone but love the opportunity to work along side other creatives to accomplish my goals.
 I’m always trying to learn more about my craft and find myself getting lost in art museums, books and online.
 We’re living in a remarkably creative age and I’m grateful to be apart of it.